Life Sciences and Healthcare Concentration

 It may be possible to have a Life Sciences and Healthcare-oriented MCFE substitute for a non-mandatory course.
 However, the MCFE should be predominantly Life Sciences and Healthcare.
 Questions about the appropriateness of the MCFE for the Life Sciences and Healthcare concentration should be discussed with the Life Sciences and Healthcare Concentration Advisor.

-Students may declare a Life Sciences & Healthcare concentration by emailing Mary Keane.
+Students may declare a Life Sciences & Healthcare concentration by completing the online concentration declaration form.
 Declaration deadlines are as follows:

 June 1st for September graduates